spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/10-migrate-vm-to-different-node.md

 4. Click the **Details** tab.

-5. Verify the name and IP address of the new node changed.
+5. Verify the name and IP address of the new node is changed.